 Urinary incontinence is among the most frustrating health conditions that can affect a person.
-Male urinary incontinence involves a loss of urine that's completely unintentional.
-For some men, this issue can be brought about by stress.
-For others, it may involve a sudden urge to urinate that can't be prevented.
-This is a serious condition that can be caused by an array of different factors.
-In many cases, the underlying cause of male urinary incontinence will need to be treated before you can get relief from the symptoms.
+Male urinary incontinence involves a loss of urine that’s completely unintentional.
+For some men, stress can bring about this issue.
+For others, it may involve a sudden urge to urinate that a man can’t prevent.
+This is a serious condition that an array of different factors can cause.
+In many cases, you will need to get treatment for the underlying causes behind male urinary incontinence before you can get relief from the symptoms.
 The following is a detailed guide to the many causes behind male urinary incontinence.

 What You Should Know About Urinary Incontinence

 Male urinary incontinence occurs when you urinate without intending to do so.
-There are a wide variety of different types of urinary incontinence that you could be affected by, which include urge incontinence, stress incontinence, and overflow incontinence.
-It's also possible that you will develop more than one type of urinary incontinence at the same time.
+There are a wide variety of different types of urinary incontinence that could affect you, which include urge incontinence, stress incontinence, and overflow incontinence.
+It’s also possible that you will develop more than one type of urinary incontinence at the same time.
 In order for urinary incontinence to be properly diagnosed, you will likely be required to go through a physical exam as well as urodynamic testing.
-There are a wide range of treatments that can be used to effectively get rid of your urinary incontinence, the most effective of which differs from person to person.
+There are a wide range of treatments to effectively get rid of your urinary incontinence, the most effective of which differs from person to person.

-When looking at the three types of urinary incontinence, stress incontinence occurs when pressure is placed on the bladder by the abdomen.
+When looking at the three types of urinary incontinence, stress incontinence occurs when the abdomen places pressure on the bladder.
 Such actions as sneezing, coughing, and lifting can bring about stress incontinence.
-As for urge incontinence, this is a loss of urine that occurs after you experience a strong urge to urinate that you're unable to stop.
+As for urge incontinence, this is a loss of urine that occurs after you experience a strong urge to urinate that you’re unable to stop.
 When affected by urge incontinence, you might find it difficult to get to the bathroom on time.
 Finally, overflow incontinence refers to a constant leakage of urine, which will also cause you to urinate on a frequent basis.
 The amount of urine that leaks is usually small.

 Primary Causes of Male Urinary Incontinence

-In order for a person's urinary tract to function properly, it's essential that every muscle and nerve in the area work together to release urine at the correct time and to hold in urine until that time has arrived.
+In order for a person’s urinary tract to function properly, it’s essential that every muscle and nerve in the area work together to release urine at the correct time and to hold in urine until that time has arrived.
 Many different causes can lead to the development of male urinary incontinence, and the only way to obtain the right treatment for your condition is to effectively identify what the cause of your case of urinary incontinence is.
-The majority of underlying causes for this condition can be divided into prostate issues and nerve problems.
+The majority of underlying causes behind male urinary incontinence can be wither prostate issues or nerve problems.
 Aside from prostate issues or nerve problems, some of the other causes that can lead to you developing urinary incontinence include a urinary stone and standard changes with age.

-The prostate is a very small gland that's typically the same size as a walnut.
+The prostate is a very small gland that’s typically the same size as a walnut.
 The prostate is located directly below the bladder and surrounds the urethra.
 The presence of several different prostate issues can cause you to experience urinary incontinence.
 You may be suffering from a condition known as benign prostatic hyperplasia, which results in the prostate gland becoming larger with age.
-When the prostate becomes larger, it may squeeze the urethra, which can result in the urinary stream being negatively affected.
+When the prostate becomes larger, it may squeeze the urethra, which results in negatively affecting the urinary stream.

-The urination issues and other symptoms that occur with BPH typically don't begin before the age of 40.
-More than 50 percent of men in their 60s are affected by this condition.
+The urination issues and other symptoms that occur with BPH typically don’t begin before the age of 40.
+This condition affects more than 50 percent of men in their 60s.
 Around 90 percent of all men in their 70s and 80s suffer from this condition as well.
 Keep in mind that symptoms vary from person to person.
 However, the most common symptoms involve changes to urination.
 These changes can include interrupted urination, more frequent urination, a higher urgency to urinate, leakage, and urge incontinence.
-If you experience more than one of these symptoms, you'll want to have receive treatment that will determine if your prostate has become enlarged.
+If you experience more than one of these symptoms, you’ll want to have receive treatment that will determine if your prostate has become enlarged.

-There's also a small possibility that your case of urinary incontinence has been caused by prostate cancer, which must be caught early if you want to be able to safely get rid of it before it spreads.
-However, urinary incontinence is typically caused by the treatments that are used for prostate cancer.
-For instance, a surgical procedure that's typically used to remove the entire prostate is referred to as a radical prostatectomy.
+There’s also a small possibility that prostate cancer had caused your case of urinary incontinence.
+You must catch on to it early if you want to be able to safely get rid of it before it spreads.
+However, treatments that we use for prostate cancer often cause urinary incontinence.
+For instance, a surgical procedure that’s typically used to remove the entire prostate is referred to as a radical prostatectomy.
 This procedure may cause you to experience such side effects as erection issues and urinary incontinence.
-Another form of treatment that's used for prostate cancer is external beam radiation.
+Another form of treatment that’s used for prostate cancer is external beam radiation.
 This treatment can lead to a large number of bladder problems, which can be either temporary or permanent.